joanskenderi/joanskenderi/README.md

-## Hi there 👋, my name is Joan and I am a Software Developer from Albania 🇦🇱!
+## Hi there 👋, my name is Joan and I am a software developer from Albania 🇦🇱

 #### :man_technologist: About Me :

-🔭 I’m currently working on web and mobile applications &nbsp;
+- I started to code in summer of 2021
-🌱 I’m currently learning more about ReactJS and React Native &nbsp;
+- I’m currently working on web and mobile applications using ReactJS and React Native
-⚡️ In my free time I follow tutorials and clone apps
+- I like to follow tutorials to learn new things and to clone applications

 ---